-- (a) Conduct comprehensive examinations of the medical, legal, ethical, economic and social issues presented by human organ and tissue procurement and transplantation; - (b) Make an assessment of immunosuppressive medications used to prevent organ and tissue rejection in transplant patients, including - An analysis of the safety, effectiveness, and cost (including cost savings from improved success rates of transplantation) of different modalities of treatment. - (2) An identification of problems that patients encounter in obtaining immunosuppressive medications; - (3) An analysis of the extent of insurance reimbursement for longtherapy for organ and tissue transplant patients by private insurers and the public sector: - (4) An analysis of the comparative advantages of grants, coverage under existing programs or other means to assure that individuals who need such medications can obtain them. - (c) Make an assessment of public and private efforts to procure human organs and tissues for transplantation and identification of factors that diminish the number of human organs and tissues available for transplantation; - (d) Make an assessment of problems in coordinating the procurement of viable human organs and tissues, including skin and bone for transplantation; - (e) Make recommendations for the education and training of health professionals, including physicians, nurses and hospital and emergency care personnel, with respect to human organ and tissue procurement and transplantation; - (f) Make recommendation for the education of the general public, health workers, the clergy, law enforcement officers, members of the local fire departments and other agencies and individuals that may be instrumental in affecting human and tissue procurement; - (g) Make recommendations for assuring equitable access by patients to organ and tissue transplantation and for assuring equitable allocation of donated human organs and tissues among transplant centers and among patients medically qualified for an organ and tissue transplant; - (h) Identify the barriers to the donation of human organs and tissues to patients (with special emphasis upon pediatric patients), including an assessment of: - (1) Barriers to the improved identification of human organ and tissue donors and their families and organ and tissue recipients; - (2) The number of potential human organ and tissue donors and their geographical distribution;
+- (a) Conduct comprehensive examinations of the medical, legal, ethical, economic and social issues presented by human organ and tissue donation and transplantation; - (b) Make an assessment of immunosuppressive medications used to prevent organ and tissue rejection in transplant patients, including -

+- An analysis of the safety, effectiveness, and cost (including cost savings from improved success rates of transplantation) of different modalities of treatment. - 2.
+An identification of problems that patients encounter in obtaining immunosuppressive medications; - 3.
+An analysis of the extent of insurance reimbursement for long-therapy for organ and tissue transplant patients by private insurers and the public sector; - 4.
+An analysis of the comparative advantages of grants, coverage under existing programs or other means to assure that individuals who need such medications can obtain them. - (c) Make an assessment of public and private efforts to obtain human organs and tissues for transplantation and identification of factors that diminish the number of human organs and tissues available for transplantation; - (d) Make an assessment of problems in coordinating the donation of viable human organs and tissues, including skin and bone for transplantation; - (e) Make recommendations for the education and training of health professionals, including physicians, nurses and hospital and emergency care personnel, with respect to human organ and tissue donation and transplantation; - (f) Make recommendations for the education of the general public, health workers, the clergy, law enforcement officers, members of the local fire departments and other agencies and individuals that may be instrumental in affecting human and tissue donation; - (g) Make recommendations for assuring equitable access by patients to organ and tissue transplantation and for assuring equitable allocation of donated human organs and tissues among transplant centers and among patients medically qualified for an organ and tissue transplant; - (h) Identify the barriers to the donation of human organs and tissues to patients (with special emphasis upon pediatric patients), including an assessment of: - 1.
+Barriers to the improved identification of human organ and tissue donors and their families and organ and tissue recipients; - 2.
+The number of potential human organ and tissue donors and their geographical distribution;

-- (3) Current health care services provided for patients who need human organ and tissue transplantation and human organ and tissue procurement procedures, systems and programs which affect such patients; - (4) Cultural factors affecting the family with respect to the donation of human organs and tissues and; - (5) Ethical and economic, issues relating to human organ and tissue needed by chronically-ill patients; - (i) Make recommendations for the conduct and coordination of continuing research concerning all aspects of the transplantation of human organs and tissues; - (j) Make an analysis of the factors involved in insurance reimbursement for transplant procedures by private insurers and the public sector; - (k) Make an analysis of the manner in which human organ and tissue transplantation technology is diffused among and adopted by qualified medical centers, including a specification of the number an geographical distribution of qualified medical centers using such technology is sufficient or excessive and of whether the public has sufficient access to medical procedures using such technology; - (I) Make an assessment of the feasibility of establishing and of the likely effectiveness of a national and tissue donors. - SEC 16.
-Designation of Hospitals and Medical Centers.
-The Secretary of Health may, upon the recommendation of the Task Force, designate hospitals and medical equipped with the appropriate state-of-the-art facilities as training centers for Human organ procurement and transplantation. - SEC 17.
-Reports.
-Not later than three (3) months after the Task Force is established, shall transmit a report to the Secretary of Health and to Congress its assessments of immune-suppressive medications to prevent organ and tissue rejection.
+- 3. Current health care services provided for patients who need human organ and tissue transplantation and human organ and tissue donation procedures, systems and programs which affect such patients; - 4.
+Cultural factors affecting the family with respect to the donation of human organs and tissues; and - 5.
+Ethical and economic issues relating to human organ and tissue needed by chronically-ill patients. - (i) Make recommendations for the conduct and coordination of continuing research concerning all aspects of the transplantation of human organs and tissues; - (j) Make an analysis of the factors involved in insurance reimbursement for transplant procedures by private insurers and the public sector; and - (k) Make an analysis of the manner in which human organ and tissue transplantation technology is diffused among and adopted by qualified medical centers, including a specification of the number and geographical distribution of qualified medical centers, of whether using such technology is sufficient and of whether the public has sufficient access to medical procedures using such technology.

+SEC 16.
+Designation of Hospitals and Medical Centers. - The Secretary of Health may, upon the recommendation of the Task Force, designate hospitals and medical centers equipped with the appropriate state-of-the-art facilities as training centers for human organ donation and transplantation.

+SEC 17.
+Reports. - Not later than three (3) months after the Task Force is established, shall transmit a report to the Secretary of Health and to Congress its assessments of immune-suppressive medications to prevent organ and tissue rejection.